Medicaid or Low Income Options

 Provides health care coverage for individuals who meet program qualifiers (financial and non-financial).
 This program is also known as Supplemental Security Income (SSI)-Related Medicaid.

 An individual whose income is over the income limit for Standard Medicaid, but meets other program requirements, may be able to qualify for Medicaid by meeting a deductible.
-This deductible is calculated for a six-month period based on the difference between their monthly counted income and the program income limit.
+This deductible is calculated in six-month increments, based on the difference between their monthly counted income and the program income limit.

 The cost of unpaid and recently paid bills for medical expenses can be used to meet the deductible.
 Examples of medical costs include health insurance premiums, personal medical bills, and medical bills of a child or spouse (after Medicare and private insurance has paid).